You’ve saved up, planned an itinerary, and you’re ready to take off on a round-the-world journey or months of extended travel backpacking. Great!

 Yes, I know, social media can be addictive, so break the habit now.
 Get some practice now experiencing, learning, and observing with no interruptions instead of cranking out more forgettable chatter.
 Spend a whole day having real face-to-face conversations with all gadgets turned off.
 (You’ll interact more if you wear a real watch and take a real camera—avoiding two things that cause you to continually turn on your phone.)

 11) Navigate a new neighborhood or city.
 Land in a new place, bring or get a map, and spend the day finding places on foot and by bus or subway.
 Walk into areas that make you feel uncomfortable—though you probably want to do this in the daytime.
 Get lost on purpose and see what you find.

-Bonus practice: If you are headed to India, Egypt, or Morocco, one more bit of homework is required.
+Bonus practice: If you are headed to some of the world’s cheapest destinations like India, Egypt, or Morocco, one more bit of homework is required.
 Go around for several days interacting with strangers and shopkeepers, all the while asking yourself this question: “What if everything they are saying to me is a lie?
-How does that effect my decision?”
+How does that affect my decision?”
 You will then be a little bit more ready for the touts, the scammers, and the low-lifes who prey on the gullible.

 Last, I doubt you can find a place with a squat toilet like you see at the top without leaving your home country, but if you can, get some practice on it.
 If not, go camping for a weekend and practice your squatting position in the woods.
 Work those leg muscles in the gym—you’ll be using them a lot just to go to the bathroom.